sqroot-eu/sqroot.eu/_posts/2018/2018-02-13-shut-it-an-arduino-door-alarm.md

 - If the door is not closed within 30 seconds, an internal Piezo buzzer will start beeping
 - When the door is closed, the cycle repeats

-{% picture 2018/shut-it/schematic.png alt="Project schematic" %}
+{% asset 2018/shut-it/schematic.png alt="Project schematic" %}

 ## Build Process

 We started with a breadboard prototype: Arduino hooked up to a sensor, a LED and a buzzer.

-{% picture 2018/shut-it/breadboard.jpg alt="Breadboard" %}
+{% asset 2018/shut-it/breadboard.jpg alt="Breadboard" %}

 This enabled us to write and test the Arduino firmware.

-{% picture 2018/shut-it/programming.png alt="Arduino code" %}
+{% asset 2018/shut-it/programming.png alt="Arduino code" %}

 With the code properly reading sensors and activating the buzzer, came the time for physical assembly:
 The project needed to come off the breadboard and into a permanent, fixed PCB.